741 Colonel Ledyard Highway

 Councilor Saccone questioned whether the Board of Education knew how they were

-going to spend the capital funds.
-Mr. Hartling stated the Agri-Science Department
+going to spend these ASTE Capital Funds.
+Mr. Hartling stated the Agri-Science

-provided a long list of items that were needed at the beginning of this current school
+Department provided a list of items that were needed at the beginning of this current

-year.
-He stated he would be meeting with Ms. Okeefe to review the list before the
+school year.
+He stated he would be meeting with Ms. Okeefe to review the list before

 Councilor Saccone thanked Mr. Hartling for attending tonight’s meeting.